The Yvette Simpson for Cincinnati Mayor Campaign is gaining momentum.

 With a bold vision for Cincinnati, Simpson understands that we cannot achieve this vision alone.
 Her campaign continues to get stronger as she gains more support from City residents.
 Simpson states that as Mayor she will ensure that every citizen has the chance to be heard, and will create opportunities for everyone to play a role in shaping a greater future for Cincinnati.

-The Yvette Simpson for Cincinnati Mayor Campaign is always looking for volunteers.
-All one must do it fill out the volunteer form.
 For voting information, or to see if you are registered to vote in the 2017 general election, visit Hamilton County Board of Elections.

 The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans in the region.
 Visit our homepage, explore other articles, subscribe to our newsletter, follow us on Facebook or text VOBC to 797979 for local news, events, job postings, scholarships and a database of local Black-owned businesses.